nictrix/highcharts/README.markdown

 ## Information

-Highcharts Gem to allow for easily extending other classes in your application to create highchart's json
+Highcharts Gem to allow for easily extending other classes in your application to create highchart's json.
+Highcharts the javascript library is located here: http://www.highcharts.com/ (this library is not affiliated with Highcharts in anyway, it helps ruby developers use the Highcharts javascript library)

 ## Installation